ppannuto/patpannuto.com/pages/talks.md

 <div class="col-lg-9 col-md-8 col-sm-7 col-xs-12">

 ### Lessons from Five Years of Making Michigan Micro Motes (M<sup>3</sup>), [6th Workshop on Architectural Research Prototyping][warp15]
-[WARP'15][warp15] harkened the return of a workshop that had been on a five-year hiatus.
+[WARP'15][warp15] hearkened the return of a workshop that had been on a five-year hiatus.
 The workshop seeks to both motivate the importance and value of actually building systems in the architecture community as well as to share lessons and experiences from fabrication.
 This talk begins by highlighting an